 We May Need To Raise Additional Capital In The Future, Which May Not Be Available On Terms Acceptable To Us, Or At All.
-We have generated significant net losses and operating losses in recent periods, and have experienced volatility in our cash flows from operations of \$590,000 in the year ended March 31, 2005 to negative cash flows from operations of \$718,000 in the year ended March 31, 2006.
-Additionally, we failed to meet certain debt covenants under our credit agreement with our bank in two of our last five fiscal quarters.
-Our line of credit under this credit agreement expired on July 31, 2006.
-Although the line of credit agreement has been extended until August 31, 2006 and we are currently negotiating with our bank to replace the line of credit, we cannot assure you that we will be able to renew this line of credit facility on acceptable terms, in a timely manner or at all.
+We have generated significant net losses and operating losses in recent periods, and have experienced volatility in our cash flows from operations ranging from positive cash flows from operations of \$590,000 in the year ended March 31, 2005 to negative cash flows from operations of \$718,000 in the year ended March 31, 2004.
+Additionally, we failed to meet certain debt covenants under our prior credit agreement in two of our last six fiscal quarters, but replaced that credit facility in October 2006 as further described in Note 3 to the accompanying condensed consolidated financial statements.
+Furthermore, we have \$9.9 million in subordinated convertible debentures that are due in full in May 2009.
+Should the holders of the convertible debentures not elect to convert the principal into shares of our common stock, we may need to raise additional capital to refinance this debt.

-At June 30, 2006, we had \$225,000 of cash and cash equivalents and an outstanding balance of \$3.5 million on our line of credit, which line of credit is used to fund our operations.
+At December 31, 2006, we had \$167,000 of cash and cash equivalents and relied on our line of credit to fund our operations.
 We may need to raise additional capital in the near future to fund our operations or to repay indebtedness.
 Such additional capital may be raised through bank borrowings, or other debt or equity financings.
 We cannot assure you that any additional capital will be available on a timely basis, on acceptable terms, or at all, and such additional financing may result in further dilution to our stockholders.